gotonode/thesis/README.md

-#AI-powered Social Engineering
+#AI-powered social engineering

-Work is being done on Overleaf, so this repository might sometimes be out-of-date.
-Especially the thesis itself (PDF).
+Work is being done on Overleaf and only occasionally pushed to GitHub.